pippinbarr/SNAKISTS/process/candidates.md

 ~~A rare nautical term for a boat being on an angle.
 It's an easy one to imagine putting together (tilt the canvas?
 Tilt the tiles?), but the fact it's such an alien word may not help.
 It would work if there were a definition though, so not impossible.
 I need an official source for definitions.~~

+## Activist

+"a person who campaigns to bring about political or social change."

+There has to be an option here, but one would also have to be careful that it isn't just a flip idea about activism... it would need to actually do the work in some way.
+Like, can you make a Snake about Palestine?
+But also: is the game activist, is the Snake in the game an activist, is the player an activist by playing the game, ...?

+Of those the game itself being activist makes the most sense to me?
+Could it be about settlers in Gaza?
+A gradual impingement on the Snake's world by walls representing settlers?

+Ask Kevin?

+## Alarmist

+"someone who is considered to be exaggerating a danger and so causing needless worry or panic."

+The game panics as you get closer to walls.
+Increasing screen shake and messages strobing all over the place.
+I really like that.
+I guess it would be for the body too.
+I think this would be pretty fun to make.

 ## Animist

 So an animist believes that things have souls, including inanimate objects (so I suppose the walls would have souls too).
 My main design though in ists was to have it so that on "dying" both the snake and apple would have a soul (a lowered-alpha copy) leave their body and go upwards.
 Funny to think of that happening on the tick actually.

 I do like this image a lot...
 I'm not sure how much I think it really captures what an Animist believes in though so I'll have to look further.
 I'd like to shoehorn this idea in there somewhere anyway.

+## Arsonist

+"a person who commits arson." which is to say illegally sets things on fire...

+What would be set on fire?
+The walls?
+The floor?
+What are the consequences of setting things on fire?
+The snake dies in its own fire?
+How does the fire start?
+Maybe there are too many questions going on there...

 ## Artist

 At the very least the obvious snake paints with body, probably in the sense of a paint duration based on the apple (=paint can).
 Of course I also literally did this in Art Game and in that case it was about strategic dying to create the artwork.

 Definitely an opportunity to have an ending screen with a framed picture at the very least.
 There's some argument to mirror Art Game?
 There's a debate there anyway.

+## Checklist

+Just "eat apple" over and over?
+Crossed out each time?

+## Coassist

+"to assist jointly"

+Have two sets of input for the same snake?

 ## Coexist